nameisunique/Capstone_Sparkify/README.md

 ![subscription by gender](https://user-images.githubusercontent.com/65500578/88699116-8e729080-d0cc-11ea-926d-ee85b03680da.jpg)

+I'll also use a several of the Pyspark libraries to do feature engineering, model building and evaluation, and model tuning.

+# Libraries

 This project will use data provided by Udacity as the basis for the examination per the rubric.
 I've used Python 3.7 and Pyspark 2.4.3 and created the notebook using Jupyter.

 I'm using the following libraries and of note will be the addition of the Pyspark libraries: